MartinThoma/MartinThoma.github.io/_posts/2014-08-20-gpu-supercomputers-for-your-home.md

 ---

 A few days ago I got some of my neural net code to work with a GPU.
 The GPU is called "Tesla C2075".
-It is able to get 515 Gflops peak performance.
+It is able to get 515 GFlops peak performance.
 It has 448 CUDA cores that work with 1.15 GHz and it has 6GB GDDR5 memory.

 My code needed about 10 hours to run before.
 After that, it only needed 10